janpieterk/gemeentekaart-core/README.md

 ---
 #### `array getPossibleAreas()`
-Returns an associative array (area codes as keys, area names as values) for the current map type.
+Returns an associative array (area codes as keys, area names as values) for the current map object.

 ---
 #### `array getPossibleMunicipalities()`
-Synonym for `getPossibleAreas()` on a map of type 'municipalities'/'gemeentes'.
+Synonym for `getPossibleAreas()` on a map object of type 'municipalities'/'gemeentes'.

 ---
 #### `void show(string $format = 'svg')`